Andy Roddick: 2009: Longest Wimbledon final

 Roddick hired Larry Stefanki as his new coach and started working with him on December 1, 2008.
 Stefanki had previously trained John McEnroe, Marcelo Ríos, Yevgeny Kafelnikov, Fernando González, and Tim Henman.
-Under Stefanki's guidance, both Rios and Kafelnikov rose to the world No. 1 ranking, and Henman and González reached the top five, including a 2007 Australian Open runner-up finish by Gonzalez.
 Roddick began official tournament competition at the Qatar ExxonMobil Open.
 He defeated Gaël Monfils in the semifinals, before losing to Andy Murray in the final.
-At the 2009 Australian Open, Roddick defeated Xavier Malisse in the second round.
-After victories over Fabrice Santoro and 21st-seeded Tommy Robredo, Roddick played the defending champion and No. 3 Novak Djokovic in the quarterfinals.
-Djokovic retired in the fourth set while trailing, which allowed Roddick to reach the fourth Australian Open semifinal of his career.
+At the 2009 Australian Open, Djokovic retired in the fourth set in the quarters while trailing, which allowed Roddick to reach the fourth Australian Open semifinal of his career.
 Roddick was defeated there by eventual runner-up Roger Federer in straight sets.